dmgt/git-novice/_episodes/09-conflict.md

 >
 > > ## Solution
 > >
 > > Let's try it.
-Suppose Dracula takes a picture of Martian surface and
+Suppose Dracula takes a picture of the Martian surface and
 > > calls it `mars.jpg`.
 > >
 > > If you do not have an image file of Mars available, you can create